 Rocky coast with seals, lobsters, crabs and fish

 You must be logged in to post a comment.

-From the kaleidoscopic coral reefs fringing the Keys region to the freshwater springs where manatees congregate in winter months, Florida offers you a lot of choices for your next snorkeling vacation.
-Florida is the only continental US state where the climate is tropical and where snorkeling can be (...)
+From the kaleidoscopic coral reefs that fringe the Keys region, to the freshwater springs where manatees congregate in winter months, Florida offers you a variety of choices for your next snorkeling vacation.
+Florida is the only continental U.S. state where the tropical climate provides ideal condit (...)

 Snorkeling in Iceland?
 It is true that « the land of ice and fire » is an unusual snorkeling destination.
 But did you know that Iceland hosts some of the most unique underwater sites, which are unlike any others in the world?
 With its freshwater fissures filled with pure glacier water, its rivers wa (...)

 With 700 islands and thousands of cays, the Bahamas are a unique playground for snorkeling enthusiasts.
 The largest archipelago in the Caribbean, a step away from Miami, and hosts a wide array of snorkeling spots including coral-covered wrecks, colorful reefs, sandbars teeming with nurse sharks and (...)

 Bathed by the Caribbean Sea and the Gulf of California, Mexico introduces snorkelers to an extraordinary diversity of underwater environments.
 The Riviera Maya, in particular, offers an unequalled diversity of snorkeling spots.
 Lose yourself into the clear emerald green waters of a cenote near Tulum (...)